w3c/wai-website/pages/fundamentals/people/people-use-web/user-stories/story-six.es.md

 lang: es   # Change "en" to the translated-language shortcode
 last_updated: 2024-06-25  # Keep the date of the English version

+translation:
+  last_updated: 2026-02-15 # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:    # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
 - name: "Patricia Peinado Serrano"   # Replace Jan Doe with translator name

 github:
   label: wai-people-use-web